Fedora Nvidia Driver Install Guide

 NOTE: If you need the quick steps, please read: Determining PCI ID and Installation Using RPMFusion.

-There are 3 different drivers that currently support Nvidia hardware in some form.
+In newer versions of Fedora there are 3 options for video drivers that support or allow usage of Nvidia hardware in some form.
 They are:

 The proprietary nvidia driver supports specific hardware in groups.
 Typically older hardware is supported through various legacy drivers.
 Currently there is 1 main driver for newest hardware, and 3 legacy drivers.
 The names of the drivers are not very informative, but according to Nvidia's website they are provided as:

 Which driver depends on the specific hardware.
-While the name of the product may be useful (e.g. GeForce FX5900, Quaddro NV140M), hardware is best identified using PCI ID's.
+The name of the product is typically useful (e.g. GeForce FX5900, Quaddro NV140M), however hardware is best identified using PCI ID's.

 [mirandam@charon ~]$ /sbin/lspci -nn | grep 'VGA\|NV'